kyusign/hello-ys/README.md

 Fill out each field in the window and press **Save**.
 The configuration will be written to `config.json` and an initial authentication step will run.

+Fields include API credentials, channel URLs and CPM rates for each platform.

 ## Scheduled Data Collection

 After completing the setup you can start a background process that collects